November 20, 2024

 NFT Launched to Celebrate the Network’s Resilience

-And this wouldn’t be the crypto community if it didn’t come up with some kind of extra… to mark the unsuccessful attack and celebrate the network’s resilience, NMKR created a special (now sold out) NFT, of which only a 1000 were available (and almost immediately sold out).
+And this wouldn’t be the community if it didn’t come up with some kind of extra… to mark the unsuccessful attack and celebrate the network’s resilience, NMKR created a special (now sold out) NFT, of which only a 1000 were available (and almost immediately sold out).

 Successful DDoS Attacks on Other Blockchains